justinoboyle/StaffPortal/README.md

 ## Installation
 1. First run 'npm install' in the same directory as the package.json.
-This will install all the dependencys.
+This will install all the dependencies.

 ## Contributing